 yoga in summer

-- Avoid postures that are too dynamic and demanding such as the warrior poses, sun salutations (you can slow it down) or triangles.
+Choose less dynamic and demanding postures, such as avoiding warrior poses, fast-paced sun salutations (you can slow them down), and intense triangles.

-- Slow down the rhythm of both sequence and breathing.
+• Slow down the pace of your sequence and breathing.

 30 minutes yoga sequence for hot weather